How to Increase Sperm Count Naturally By Doing Yoga

 Having a low sperm count is considered the leading cause of depression and anxiety in men.
 In fact, infertility is the leading cause of mental health problems for couples around the world.
-The good news is numerous medical, and natural treatments can help increase the sperm count and sperm mobility, which in turn fights infertility in men.
+The good news is that numerous medical and natural treatments can help increase the sperm count and sperm mobility, which in turn fights infertility in men.
 One of the most underrated but effective natural remedies for infertility is the age-old practice of yoga.
 Here, we shall share some necessary information you can use to increase your sperm count with the help of yoga.

 How Does Yoga Help to Increase the Sperm Count?

-Yoga can help combat infertility and improve mental health in numerous ways.
+Yoga can combat infertility and improve mental health in numerous ways.
 Some key benefits of making yoga a part of your life to improve fertility are given below:

 - Yoga improves blood circulation and tones the body.
 Proper blood circulation is necessary for the health of the sperm.

 - Yoga helps stimulate the glands and bring about the release of hormones like testosterone that are essential for fertility.

 - Yoga can help de-stress.
 Stress is considered the primary psychological cause of infertility.

 - The combination of cardiovascular exercise and meditation ensure this form of exercise improves overall physical, emotional, and mental health, which may lead to an improvement in sperm mobility and its production.

 - Some poses in yoga can help not just improve blood circulation but balance your body’s chemicals, which in turn produce more good quality sperm.

 - Yoga is also known to increase libido.
 The frequency of sexual intercourse is known to increase your chances of having a baby.